 The mission of the Vermont Working Lands Enterprise Initiative is to grow the economies, cultures, and communities of Vermont's working landscape.
 The Working Lands Enterprise Board (WLEB) achieves this by making essential, catalytic investments in critical leverage points of the Vermont farm and forest economy and facilitating policy development to optimize the agricultural and forest use of Vermont lands.

 Primary applicant must be headquartered in Vermont and registered with the Secretary of State at the time of full application submission.

 Working Lands Service Provider grantees are eligible to receive funds more than once.
+Priority will be given to service provider organizations that are not currently implementing WLEF funded projects or scopes of work.
 Applicants who have received Working Lands grants in the past must measure and report on the results of previously funded projects and demonstrate how continued funding will be used to grow or improve the program.
 Services must be provided to a new cohort of businesses for each funding period year.

 Eligible projects will include the provision of direct and indirect services to support development of Vermont-based working lands businesses through technical assistance and other forms of support, which may cover topic(s) such as:

 - Market development, marketing plans, and sales;

 - Enterprise transitions for next generation business owners and post succession;

 - Project must be completed within 18 months

 - 100% (1-to-1) cash or in-kind match of total requested WLEB funds ($5,000-$20,000).